Consider this a Google Rankings guide for small business owners – the basics for improving your rank in 2020.

 - Meta Description – The description that appears under your Title Tag in search results – Without a meta description, it’s less clear to Google and users what your web page is about.
 With a simple description, you can give more detail, use those all important keywords again, and even gain customers right from Google with a phone number.

 - 4xx Errors – A page cannot be accessed – If this pops up on a website, it’s frustrating for users.
 Whatever content they were looking for, isn’t there.
 Fixing it may not be difficult, but it will require a bit of development know-how to track down the cause and repair it.

 - 5xx Errors – Something is wrong with the server – The bad news is people can’t get to your page.
 The good news is you don’t have to fix it yourself!
 Contact your server and let them know there’s a problem.
 A good one will have it fixed as soon as they possibly can.

 Navigating Google’s updates and algorithm changes and modifying your website accordingly is crucial to landing at the top of Google’s search rankings.
 Poor rankings result in less potential customers visiting your website and impact the overall success of your business.

 If you’re feeling a little woozie at the various elements to keep in mind to rank highly, don’t feel bad.
 It is a lot to learn.
 But having a basic knowledge of how the web works for businesses will serve you well as you grow.
 Then, once you are ready to pass off those particular reigns to the right people, you will still have an understanding of how they are working to help you.

 A proven marketing firm that stays updated with Google’s many changes can help your business adapt and move to the top of the rankings.
-The team at UP Market Media has years of experience in providing services such as content marketing, website development, social media marketing, digital advertising, and more for our clients.
+The team at UP Market Media has years of experience in providing services such as content marketing and search engine optimziation, website development, social media marketing, Google Ads management, and more for our clients.
 We are passionate about our clients’ success.
 Call us today to schedule a consultation.